Logius-standaarden/API-Design-Rules/sections/designRules.md

       </dd>
       <dt>Rationale</dt>
       <dd>
-         <p>Implementing RFC9557 and ISO 8601 removes ambiguity in date handling between systems and timezones.
+         <p>Implementing RFC9557 and ISO 8601 removes ambiguity in date handling between systems and time zones.
          <div class="note">RFC9557 is a profile on ISO8601, but is not a strict subset of allowed notations.
 Practically, to adhere to both, the following limitations MUST be applied to RFC9557:
            <ul>
               <li>In a field with a date-time value, the date and time component MUST be separated by a "T" in uppercase.
-              <li>The timezone offset "Z" MUST be uppercase.
+              <li>The time zone offset "Z" MUST be uppercase.
-              <li>"-00:00" MUST NOT be used as timezone offset.
+              <li>"-00:00" MUST NOT be used as time zone offset.
            </ul>
          </div>
       </dd>